stoerr/chatGPTtools/docs/dictation/spec/spec.md

 button to close it, and an error dialog that is shown when the OpenAI Whisper API returns an error, the audio recording fails, or if the ChatGPT correction request fails.

+The terms textarea allows the user to input relevant terms or phrases, which are sent to the Whisper API to improve the accuracy of transcriptions, especially for uncommon or specialized words.

 ## dictation.js

 After loading the page, the textarea should be resized so that the card takes the whole screen space - the headline and the buttons should be visible.
+The terms textarea should be positioned below the main textarea and set to 10% of the height of the main textarea.

 The "Dictate" button should start recording audio when pressed and stop when released.
 The audio should be sent to the OpenAI Whisper API, and the result should be inserted into the textarea at the current cursor position.